3kh0/ext-remover/README.md

 ![image](https://user-images.githubusercontent.com/58097612/191354621-bf7ff072-b9d7-46b5-994a-4d2adbf0e4f3.png)

+credit LittleMissNyan for the swag logo

-Bookmarklet exploit that can force-disable any extension installed on Google Chrome.
+This bookmarklet exploit that can force-disable any extension installed on Google Chrome.
 Also known as LTBEEF.
 And for some reason I put a unenroll exploit aswell yippee

 **DO NOT UPDATE YOUR CHROMEBOOK!
 This exploit has been patched in versions 106 and above, so do not update!** If your version is above 106, [try this method](https://github.com/3kh0/ext-remover#for-v106-and-up)